gcbertran/gcbertran.github.io/ERC.md

 # European Rover Challenge – GRASS Mission (UPC Space Program)

 <p style="text-align: justify;">
-For more than 3 years during my bachelor, I regularly participated in the the <a href="https://roverchallenge.eu/">European Rover Challenge (ERC)</a> as a member of the <b>GRASS</b> Mission** in <a href="https://www.upcprogram.space/">UPC Space Program</a>, an student association dedicated to various aerospace projects.
+For more than 3 years during my bachelor, I regularly participated in the the <a href="https://roverchallenge.eu/">European Rover Challenge (ERC)</a> as a member of the <b>GRASS Mission</b> in <a href="https://www.upcprogram.space/">UPC Space Program</a>, an student association dedicated to various aerospace projects.
 </p>

 <p style="text-align: justify;">